johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 1. Increasing the magnitudes of $\lVert \mathbf{u} \rVert$ or $\lVert \mathbf{v} \rVert$
 2. Decreasing the angle $\theta$ between them

-If we look at the embedding space for the standard softmax model from earlier, we see that the model turns that first ‘knob’—increasing the magnitude of the embeddings—quite a bit:
+If we look at the embedding space for the standard softmax model from earlier, we see that the model turns that first ‘knob’, increasing the magnitude of the embeddings, quite a bit:

 ![Embeddings for Softmax with No Classifier Bias](softmax_no_classifier_bias.png)

 Notice how the points for each class radiate outward from the origin.
 This magnitude inflation has two downsides:

 1. Euclidean distances between members of the same class become larger and more varied, making distance-based comparison less reliable.
-2. Because the model can improve logits just by increasing magnitude, it has less incentive to minimize the angle between embeddings and class centers—so cosine distances suffer as well.
+2. Because the model can improve logits just by increasing magnitude, it has less incentive to minimize the angle between embeddings and class centers, so cosine distances suffer as well.

 In [NormFace: L₂ Hypersphere Embedding for Face Verification (Wang et al, 2017)](https://arxiv.org/abs/1704.06369), the authors address this by normalizing both the embeddings and the class centers before computing the dot product.
 This forces: